How We Helped

 - One-on-one business advising to help businesses address their unique needs, use new tools, and navigate resources

-- Webinars with topics like financial wellness and marketing that guide businesses through analyzing their business needs with a COVID-19 recovery lens
+- Webinars with topics like financial wellness and marketing best practices that guide businesses through analyzing their business needs with a COVID-19 recovery lens

 - Grants for businesses that suffered losses due to COVID-19